R. Jason Richards

 R. Jason Richards, a partner with the firm, practices pharmaceutical liability, products liability, insurance and class action litigation.
 Jason is AV® Peer Review Rated by Martindale-Hubbell, the organization’s highest rating for legal ability and professional ethics.
 He also has been named as one of the “Top 100” civil trial lawyers in Florida by the National Trial Lawyers and recognized as a Florida Rising Star by Super Lawyers Magazine.

 Mr. Richards is a frequent author and speaker on legal issues.
-His scholarship has been cited by countless scholars and over a dozen federal and state courts, including opinions by the Eight Circuit Court of Appeals and the New York Court of Appeals (in dissent).
+His published works have been cited in over a dozen federal and state court opinions, including opinions by the U.S. Court of Appeals for the Tenth Circuit and for the Eight Circuit.
+His articles have also been cited by numerous scholars in books, treatises, and law review articles.
 Jason has authored appellate court briefs at the state and federal court level (including as lead counsel in two proceedings before the United States Supreme Court) and has presented oral arguments before Florida’s First District Court of Appeal.

 In addition to his experience in mass torts, Jason was lead counsel in a case in which he successfully obtained class certification on behalf of over 1,000 patients who were subjected to unlawful hospital liens and was successful in obtaining a court order permanently enjoining the hospital from continuing to use the provisions of a Special Act as a basis to enforce the liens.